UK-SBCoA-EbbertLab/RNApysoforms/source/index.rst

 pytranscript documentation
 ==========================

 Welcome to the documentation for the pytranscript package.
-Below are the key functions included in this library.
+Below are the key modules and functions included in this library.

 .. toctree::
    :maxdepth: 2